brucebentley/dotfiles-1/README.md

 ```

 **Note:** The `ln -sf` command will overwrite existing files, but will fail to overwrite existing directories.
-> use `check-conflicted-directory` script in the `example` directory to see conflicted directories
+> use `check-conflicted-directory` script in the `bin` directory to see conflicted directories

 **Note:** When `./install clean` is executed, it will remove the existing symlink that has identical name as one of file in this repository.